 Diagnosing Hip Dysplasia in Dogs

 At your dog’s regular checkup, your veterinarian will perform a physical exam.
 Sometimes this exam is enough for your veterinarian to suspect hip dysplasia.
-In other cases, it is up to you, as the owner, to let your veterinarian know that your dog is experiencing discomfort.
+In other cases, it’s up to owners to let veterinarians know that when dogs are experiencing discomfort.

-If you or your veterinarian suspect hip dysplasia, one of the first things that your veterinarian will do is manipulate your dog’s hind legs to test the looseness of the joint and to check for any grinding, pain, or reduced range of motion.
+One of the first things that your veterinarian may do is manipulate your dog’s hind legs to test the looseness of the joint and to check for any grinding, pain, or reduced range of motion.
 Your dog’s physical exam may include blood work because inflammation due to joint disease can be indicated in the complete blood count.
 Your veterinarian will also need a history of your dog’s health and symptoms, any possible incidents or injuries that may have contributed to these symptoms, and any information you have about your dog’s parentage.

-The definitive diagnosis usually comes with a radiograph (x-ray).
+The definitive diagnosis usually comes with a radiograph or X-ray.
 Your veterinarian will take radiographs of your dog’s hips to determine the degree and severity of the hip dysplasia, which will help determine the best course of treatment for your dog.

 Treating Hip Dysplasia in Dogs